tevaughan/units/README.md

   git clone https://github.com/tevaughan/units.git
-  cd units      # Change the working directory into the new clone. vim Makefile  # Edit PREFIX for installation or CXX to change compiler. make          # Build and run the tests. make doc      # Build the documentation via Doxygen. make install  # Install the headers to $(PREFIX)/include/vnix.
+  cd units      # Change the working directory into the new clone. vim Makefile  # Edit PREFIX for installation or CXX to change compiler. make test     # Build and run the tests. make doc      # Build the documentation via Doxygen. make install  # Install the headers to $(PREFIX)/include/vnix.
   ```